ericpso/weatherAPI/README.md

 # weatherAPI
-Service that uses Open Weather API to deliver the weather of a city or the weather of the latest n entries.
+Service that uses Open Weather API to, given city name, collects data from the ​Open Weather​, caches it for some configurable time and returns it as a JSON object.
+Also returns a configurable number of last searched cities in cache.